-The preferred design incorporates 4 No. two-story house blocks located along the south-eastern boundary of the site designed to maximise access to natural light and views, with cells arranged in four groups or communities around a central association space, creating the flexibility to accommodate a range of prisoner groups.
+The preferred design incorporates 4 No. two-storey house blocks located along the south-eastern boundary of the site designed to maximise access to natural light and views, with cells arranged in four groups or communities around a central association space, creating the flexibility to accommodate a range of prisoner groups.

-The preferred design incorporates 4 No. two-story house blocks located along the south-eastern boundary of the site designed to maximise access to natural light and views, with cells arranged in four groups or communities around a central association space, creating the flexibility to accommodate a range of prisoner groups.
-The accommodation was supported by a 3 storey prisoner services building located along the western side of the site and orientated along its longitudinal axis.
+The accommodation was supported by a three-storey prisoner services building located along the western side of the site and orientated along its longitudinal axis.
 Again, the form of the building was articulated to maximise access to natural light and simplify circulation and wayfinding.
 The Entry building incorporated a central courtyard space with excellent daylighting and opportunities for natural ventilation of both the management/admin and staff facilities.
-On the ground floor, visits facilities are positioned to exploit access to both views and landscaping making the visits process as enjoyable and uplifting as possible for prisoners and families.
-The prison frontage incorporated a community integration unit, family help hub, car parking, and landscaping.
+On the ground floor, visiting facilities are positioned to exploit access to both views and landscaping, making the visiting process as enjoyable and uplifting as possible for prisoners and families.
+The prison frontage incorporates a community integration unit, family help hub, car parking, and landscaping.

 The concept for the family help hub is to provide both a welcome facility that is an integral part of a visitor’s journey to the prison, and a support facility, providing access to social services, charities and third sector organisations who can assist both prisoners and their families with issues associated with imprisonment.
 It is in a prominent location on the approach to the main entrance of the prison to encourage visitors to use the facility and has dual entrances, orientated equally to both approach routes.

-We recognise that the importance of visits is emphasised by the quality of the architecture, materiality and finish of the building and that there is a strong visual connection between the hub and the entrance, consequently the building form has been carefully considered to relate to the other buildings within the masterplan and provide a civic quality to the prison frontage.
-In addition the use of extensive glazing to the public areas will connect them to the landscape, fill them with natural light and encourage visitors into the building.
+We recognise that the importance of visits is emphasised by the quality of the architecture, materiality and finish of the building, and that there is a strong visual connection between the hub and the entrance, consequently the building form has been carefully considered to relate to the other buildings within the masterplan and provide a civic quality to the prison frontage.
+In addition, the use of extensive glazing to the public areas will connect them to the landscape, fill them with natural light and encourage visitors into the building.